- Sleek base station

 Maximum edge slope – This is the most important rating, is the maximum slope allowed within 1 metre of your boundary wire.

-Thick grasses like newly laid Buffalo and Kikuyu can be difficult for some robot lawnmower to travel on.
+Thick grasses like newly laid Buffalo and Kikuyu can be difficult for some robot lawnmowers to travel on.

 If you notice that your lawn is more than 40mm in height when freshly mowed, keep it in mind when choosing a robotic lawnmower.
 Newly laid or grown grass are usually deeper than older established grass.